 EtBr is carcinogenic, so personal protective equipment (goggles, lab coat, EtBr resistant gloves) must be worn.

-Pour molten gel into an electrophoresis gel casting tray (Figure 3).
+Pour the molten gel into an electrophoresis gel casting tray (Figure 2).
+Make sure that no bubbles are trapped within the agarose.

-Place comb into gel and clamp securely (Figure 4).
+Place a comb into the gel and clamp securely (Figure 3).

-Wait approximately 20 – 30m for the gel to solidify.
+Wait approximately 20 – 30 min for the gel to solidify.

-Remove comb carefully; do not cause any tears in the gel.
+Remove the comb carefully; do not cause any tears in the gel.
+The comb creates wells in the gel to accommodate space for adding samples.

 Gel Electrophoresis

-Place solidified agarose gel into electrophoresis chamber.
+Place the solidified agarose gel into the electrophoresis chamber.

-Add liquid LB buffer into the chamber until the gel is barely submerged.
+Add a liquid LB buffer into the chamber until the gel is barely submerged.

 Label a fresh set of microfuge tubes according to samples.

-Alternative: parafilm surface with designated spot for each sample (Figure 5).
+Alternative: parafilm surface with a designated spot for each sample (Figure 4).

 Add 10x orange loading dye and samples to create 2X concentration.